SeisoLLC/easy_infra/CONTRIBUTING.md

 task test
 ```

-If you are troubleshooting a specific image, you can pass a cli arg of the tag, i.e. `2023.11.01-ansible` which runs the specified image tag and mounts an
+If you are troubleshooting a specific image, you can pass a cli arg of the tag, i.e. `2023.11.01-ansible` which runs the specified image tag and mounts common
-unfiltered rendering of `functions.j2` at test time.
-This assumes that the related image tag has already been built and is available to the docker daemon
+files that change during troubleshooting, as well as an unfiltered rendering of `functions.j2`, at test time.
+This assumes that the related image tag has
-(either by pulling it from docker hub, or locally).
+already been built and is available to the docker daemon (either by pulling it from docker hub, or locally).

 ```bash
 task test -- 2023.11.01-ansible-d7b1663